The Really Old-School Company Limited

 - On-board UART (115200 BPS as standard)

-- SD Card support (requires Arduino SD adapter, not supplied)
+- SD Card support (requires 5V Arduino-compatible SD adapter, not supplied)

 - Expansion connector with support for both new and legacy (MC6800) peripherals